Gilbert Renfroe

-Gilbert Renfroe (born February 18, 1963) is an American former gridiron football quarterback.
+Gilbert Renfroe (born February 18, 1963) is an American former professional football quarterback.

 Early career

 Renfroe played college football at Tennessee State University from 1982 to 1985.
 With the Tennessee State Tigers, he finished fourth all-time in total offensive yards and passing yards.
-After going undrafted and unsigned by the National Football League, he signed in 1986 with the Ottawa Rough Riders of the Canadian Football League. he was traded to the Toronto Argonauts for the 1987 season, where he split the Argos starting job with fellow rookie John Congemi.
+After going undrafted and unsigned by the National Football League, he signed in 1986 with the Ottawa Rough Riders of the Canadian Football League.
+He was traded to the Toronto Argonauts for the 1987 season, where he split the Argos starting job with fellow rookie John Congemi.
 The Argonauts finished 11–6–1 and played in the 75th Grey Cup.
 Renfroe started the game and threw two touchdowns, including a 61-yard pass to Gil Fenerty.
 He was injured in the third quarter and left the game with the Argonauts trailing 35–29.
 Backup Danny Barrett rushed for the go ahead touchdown with 2:36 left in the game, but the Argos missed the two-point conversion.
 The Edmonton Eskimos would go on win the game 38–36 on a Jerry Kauric field goal.
 He spent most of the season on the bench during the 1988 as the Argonauts started John Congemi.
 Congemi won the starting job in the 1989 season, but was injured in mid-September and Renfroe was once again the Argos' starter.